 As a resume coach, I've seen some egregiously-long summaries.
 I've read resumes with 10-line openings, followed by 9 bullet points.
 That's not a summary.
 It's an entire resume.
 Cut your resume summary to 3-5 lines of text, with short sentences.

 Stick to accomplishments to keep your resume 1 page.
 Don't list rambling job descriptions.
 Instead, discuss money you saved, time you saved, or quality you improved.
 Focus on specific ways you used key job skills to make things better for your company.

-Yes you can make the font smaller to make a resume one page.
+Yes you can make the resume font size smaller to make a resume one page.
 Just don't go overboard.
 A tiny font makes life harder for the manager.
 It also shows you cut corners, slapping half-baked solutions onto problems.

 Toy with margins to save space and hit the one page resume sweet spot.
 Just like with fonts, there's a limit to how far you can go.
 The key is not to clog every square millimeter of the page.
 White space makes your resume less daunting.